 Recent case law has potentially expanded the traditional wrongful death damages, listed above, to also include recovery for grief and emotional distress.
 See Rettger v.
 UPMC, 2011 Pa.
 LEXIS 377 (Pa., Feb 16, 2011).
 In Rettger, the Pennsylvania Supreme Court upheld an a jury award for 2.5 million in wrongful death damages.
 In doing so, the Supreme Court affirmed the Superior Court’s holding that in the context of a wrongful death action, “services” extend to the profound emotional and psychological loss suffered upon the death of a parent or child.

 The statute of limitations for filing a wrongful death claim is two years from the date of death.

 What is a “Survival Action” Claim?

 A survival action is a claim for damages that accrued to the deceased during his or her lifetime.
 Unlike a claim for wrongful death, a survival action is not a new cause of action, but instead, is a continuation of a persons rights.
-The Survival Act is codified under Pennsylvania Statute 42 Pa.
-C.S. § 8302.
+The Survival Act is codified under PA wrongful death statute (42 Pa.
+C.S. § 8302).